milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 To the greatest extent permitted by law, you must commence any legal action, whether by filing a lawsuit in small claims court or by filing a demand for arbitration, within two years of the date of the event or facts giving rise to the dispute or you waive the right to pursue that claim (this contractual limitations period is tolled by the submission of a valid Notice of Dispute under subsection 1.3 of this Agreement).

-Each of the limitations of liability in this Agreement will apply to claims you bring against third parties to the extent that we would be required to indemnify that third-partyIf applicable law prohibits a limitation in this Agreement, all other limitations will apply to the greatest extent permitted by law.
+Each of the limitations of liability in this Agreement will apply to claims you bring against third parties to the extent that we would be required to indemnify that third-party.
+If applicable law prohibits a limitation in this Agreement, all other limitations will apply to the greatest extent permitted by law.
 References in Section 1.7 to “AT&T” and “we” include our past, present, and future parents, subsidiaries, affiliates, and related entities, as well as AT&T’s and all of those entities’ officers, agents, employees, licensors, predecessors in interest, successors, and assigns.

 1.8 Indemnification